sitepilot/autopilot-ansible/README.md

 ### Filesystem

 * Caddy vhosts folder: `/opt/sitepilot/services/caddy/vhosts`.
+* Caddy logs folder: `/opt/sitepilot/services/caddy/logs`.

 ## Monitoring

 Autopilot uses [Prometheus](https://prometheus.io/), [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), [Blackbox Exporter](https://github.com/prometheus/blackbox_exporter) and [Grafana](https://grafana.com/) to monitor servers and sites.
 These services are included in the [Autopilot Stack](https://github.com/sitepilot/autopilot-stack).

-## Installation, Updates & Development
+## Installation & Contributing

+### Licenses

+* [Laravel Nova License](https://nova.laravel.com/): Autopilot uses Laravel Nova for managing resources.
+A valid Laravel Nova license is required when installing Autopilot.
+Composer will prompt for the username and password to validate your license while installing packages.

 ### Installation

 The recommended way to install Autopilot is using the preconfigured Autopilot Stack.
 [You can find the installation instructions here.](https://github.com/sitepilot/autopilot-stack)

-### Development
+### Contributing

+Thank you for considering contributing to Autopilot!
+Follow these steps to install Autopilot on your server:

-* Clone this repository.
+* Clone this repository to your web server.
 * Copy the example environment file and modify it to your needs: `cp .env.example .env`.
-* Install composer packages with `composer install`. *NOTE: This will prompt for your Laravel Nova username and password.*
+* Install Composer packages with `composer install`. *NOTE: Composer will prompt for your Laravel Nova username and password to validate your license.*
-* Generate application key with `php artisan key:generate`.
+* Generate an application key with `php artisan key:generate`.
 * Migrate and seed the database with `php artisan migrate --seed`.
 * Navigate to the application domain and login.
 Default user: `admin@sitepilot.io`, default password: `supersecret`.

+#### Environment Requirements

+The following software must be installed on the server in order to manually install Autopilot:

+* PHP7.4
+* Ansible
+* Composer

+*NOTE: These packages are included in the Autopilot Docker container.*

+#### Commands

+* Autopilot uses [Laravel Horizon](https://laravel.com/docs/7.x/horizon) to process Redis queues.
+To start the configured queue workers run: `php artisan horizon`.
+* Autopilot uses [Laravel Task Scheduling](https://laravel.com/docs/7.x/scheduling) to schedule tasks.
+To test scheduled tasks run: `php artisan schedule:run`.

+*NOTE: These commands are preconfigured to run in the Autopilot Docker container.*

 ## License